espocrm/documentation/docs/development/custom-buttons.md

 ## See more

-As of Advanced Pack v2.12 it's possible to create buttons and dropdown items running workflow actions.
+As of Advanced Pack v2.12 it's possible to create buttons and dropdown items that run workflow actions.
 A button can be configured to be visible only if specific conditions are met.